Do I need a student visa?

 4. A student applying for an extension of stay because additional time is needed to complete the program.

-5. If you have already paid the fee and you are reapplying for a student visa within 12 months of having been denied one.
+5. An individual who already paid the fee and reapplied for a student visa within 12 months of having been denied one.

-6. A student applying for reinstatement of student status - if the student has not been out of status for more than 5 months.
+6. A student applying for reinstatement of student status and was not out of status for more than 5 months.

 What is ESTA?